 Step 8: Open “Windows PowerShell (Admin)” and deactivate the administrator profile by typing “net user administrator /active:no”

 After that, the procedure to change the name of the user directory can be considered fully completed.
 Now it is enough to sign out of the Administrator account, and go to the one for which all the actions were performed.
 If everything has been done correctly, there will be no system errors once the account is started.

-What to do if, during the data folder renaming, important data was lost?
+What to do if, during the data folder renaming, or moving your information into new user data folder important data was lost?

 Often, there are situations when the user can do something not according to instructions, or during the renaming of the data folder may occur system errors.
 Unfortunately, sometimes this can lead to the loss of important data that may have been stored on the desktop or elsewhere on disk C. Besides, there are often situations when due to the manipulations of inexperienced users, Windows stops working, and you have to reinstall the system, which almost always leads to formatting of disk C. What to do if important information was lost?

 We strongly recommend you not to make hasty decisions and use a professional solution for data recovery RS Partition Recovery.

 The program is easy to use and, therefore, suitable even for inexperienced users.